cakephp/docs/en/development/routing.rst

 Redirect routing allows you to issue HTTP status 30x redirects for incoming routes, and point them at different URLs.
-This is useful when you want to inform client applications that a resource has moved and you don't want to expose two URLs for the same content
+This is useful when you want to inform client applications that a resource has moved and you don't want to expose two URLs for the same content.

 Redirection routes are different from normal routes as they perform an actual header redirection if a match is found.
 The redirection can occur to